jarolim14/SSRI-Evolution/README.md

 # BibliometricAnalysis Project

-A Python-based project for analyzing academic papers using the Scopus API.
-This project provides tools for fetching, processing, and analyzing academic paper data, including citations and references.
+This is a Python-based project for analyzing academic papers using the Scopus API.
+This project provides tools for fetching, processing, and analyzing academic paper data.
+This repository contains the data analysis code for the manuscript:

+**_The Evolution of SSRI Research: Trajectories of Knowledge Domains Across Four Decades_**

+> The repository for the accompanying interactive visualization can be found here: [Immersive-SSRI-Evolution-Viz](https://github.com/jarolim14/Immersive-SSRI-Evolution-Viz)

 ## Features